-The implementation of the \$69.5 million voter-approved Master Plan Project of 2001 is in its final stages.
-Most of the Master Plan related construction projects on the Prescott, Verde Valley and Chino Valley campuses have been completed.
 In January 2008 the District and the Town of Prescott Valley broke ground on a joint use facility for the purpose of providing classrooms, administrative offices and a library complex.
-A combination of bond proceeds and funds from the District's Future Capital Projects Accumulation Fund are being used for this project.
-The remaining bond proceeds will be used to expand the District's services in Sedona and Cordes Junction.
+A combination of bond proceeds and funds from the District's Future Capital Projects Accumulation Fund were used for this project.
+The building was completed in the